-Note we do not require the GRE exam, but you are welcome to provide yours scores with your application.
+Academic RequirementsN.B.
+The GRE is not required, but you are welcome to provide yours scores with your application.

-Applicants must hold an undergraduate degree or be in the process of completing an undergraduate degree from a recognized institution and must display an adequate background in basic sciences.
+At matriculation, applicants must hold an undergraduate degree from a recognized institution and must display an adequate background in basic sciences.
 Applicants are expected to have attained a high scholastic standing equal to, or greater than, the minimum Cumulative Grade Point Average of 3.3 (out of 4.0 at McGill University) in ALL levels of study.